irvingswiftj/iceMarkt/README.md

 IceMarkt
 ========================

-Welcome to IceMarkt, an open source marketing platform built on symfony2
+Welcome to IceMarkt, an open source marketing platform built on Symfony2

+N.B.
+This is still very much a work in progress, the more contributors the better!

 #Requirements